Jinghan987/DSA4262-Project-2/README.md

 <i> Note that for mac users, you may experience some permission issues when trying to ssh using your pem file.
 If you do, try to run this command: <b>chmod 400 {pem_file_directory}</b> in your terminal before rerunning the ssh command in step 2.</i>
 </p>
 <p>
 3. Copy paste the rest of the codes into powershell/ terminal to install and open jupyter notebook.
+Run the first 2 lines first before running the rest of the code
 </p>
 <ul>
   <li> sudo apt update </li>